"Drawing is the honesty of the art. There is no possibility of cheating. It is either good or bad.” - Salvador Dali

 You’ll need to rub out your construction lines once you’ve finished your drawings.
 White rubbers are better than coloured rubbers, especially when it comes to sketching people.

-Learning to Draw the Upper Body of a Man
+Learning to Draw the Upper Body

-So how can you draw a man?
+So how can you draw a chest or torso?

 You can learn to draw by starting with simple geometric shapes.
 Firstly, you need to split your page into a grid so that your subject will be in proportion.
 In this example, we’ll be drawing a man facing the observer.